amesar/nosqlperf/README.md

 ## Running

+### vtest.sh

 * First make changes in common.env which contains config settings for tests.

   Toggle two properties:
     * provider: NoSQL provider.
 Corresponds to the provider in conf/ - see above list.
 In the example below, running with "-p mongodb" will use the Spring configuration file mongodb/appContext-provider.xml.
-    * hosts: URLs for server - one or more comma-delimited server names
+    * hosts: URLs for server - one or more comma-delimited server names.
+Default is localhost.

 * Run vtest.sh which produces metrics report as shown in the sample report below.
 The default provider is the in-memory hashmap provider.
 ```